DemonKingSwarn/gogo-cli/README.md

 </h1>
 <br>
 <h3 align="center">
  A high efficient, powerful and fast anime scraper.
+This tool scrapes the site <a href="https://gogoanimehd.com">gogoanime</a>.
  </h3>

 <div align="center">